goravel/docs/the-basics/validation.md

 ## Custom Validation Rules

 Goravel provides a variety of helpful validation rules; however, you may wish to specify some of your own.
 One method of registering custom validation rules is using rule objects.
-To generate a new rule object, you may use the `make:rule` Artisan command.
-Let's use this command to generate a rule that verifies a string is uppercase.
-Goravel will place the new rule in the `app/rules` directory.
-If this directory does not exist, Goravel will create it when you execute the Artisan command to create your rule:
+To generate a new rule object, you can simply use the `make:rule` Artisan command.

+For instance, if you want to verify that a string is uppercase, you can create a rule with this command.
+Goravel will then save this new rule in the `app/rules` directory.
+If this directory does not exist, Goravel will create it when you run the Artisan command to create your rule.

 ```go
 go run . artisan make:rule Uppercase
 go run . artisan make:rule user/Uppercase
 ```

-Once the rule has been created, we are ready to define its behavior.
-A rule object contains two method: `Passes` and `Message`.
-This `Passes` method receives the all data, data to be validated and validate parameters, it should return `true` or `false` based on whether the attribute value is valid.
-The `Message` method should return the validation error message that should be used when validation fails:
+After creating the rule, we need to define its behavior.
+A rule object has two methods: `Passes` and `Message`.
+The Passes method receives all data, including the data to be validated and the validation parameters.
+It should return `true` or `false` depending on whether the attribute value is valid.
+The `Message` method should return the error message for validation that should be used when the validation fails.

 ```go
 package rules